The Community Collective for Trauma-Informed Evidence-Based Prevention and Treatment Services

 - Develop a community-based prevention services hub that provides trauma-informed, evidence-based prevention supports and services (TI-EBPs) for youth, families and schools.
 These services range from parenting programs and resources offered in the community to professional development and coaching for educators in schools.

-- Improve mental and behavioral health outcomes and reduce health disparities by implementing and sustaining culturally responsive supports and services in local and rural communities.
+- Improve mental and behavioral health outcomes by implementing trauma-informed, evidence based supports and services in local and rural communities.

-- Promote long-term sustainability of culturally responsive supports and services for youth and families exposed to trauma within Colorado communities.
+- Promote long-term sustainability of trauma-informed, evidence based supports and services for youth and families exposed to trauma within Colorado communities.

 Rural Communities